-We’re just gonna say it: dry hits are the worst.
-If you’ve ever experienced them feel free to mutter an “amen” to that statement.
+We’re just gonna say it: dry vape hits are the worst.
+If you’ve ever experienced vape dry hits feel free to mutter an “amen” to that statement.

-What you’ve just experienced is a “dry hit”—the bane of vapor smokers everywhere.
+What you’ve just experienced is a “vape dry hit”—the bane of vapor smokers everywhere.

-Generally, the cause of a dry hit is liquid not wicking properly or the heating coil burning through e liquid too quickly.
+Generally, the cause of a dry vape hit during vaping sessions is liquid not wicking properly or the heating coil burning through e liquid too quickly.
 As a result, you end up getting a mouthful of hot air from the overheated coil, or worse, smoke from the gunk being roasted off the coil.

-Bottom-coil clearomizer tanks are specifically designed to protect against dry hits and are better at keeping the coil saturated, but you can still occasionally get dry hits from them.
+Bottom-coil clearomizer tanks are specifically designed to protect against dry hits and are better at keeping the replacement coil saturated because of quality wicking material, but you can still occasionally get dry hits & burnt taste from them.